lbracken/docker-example/README.md

 Project TODOs
 -------------
-* Run a mongoDB container
-* Modify app2 to use mongoDB and link to its container
 * Add nginx container and link to app1/app2
 * Use Docker Compsoe or Fig to orchestrate it all together
 * Deploying to AWS container service